mvysny/mvysny.github.io/_posts/2020-11-11-Vaadin8-push-issues.md

 ### Vaadin Client-side corrective measures

-When the connection is broken, the client will basically perform the same corrective algorithm both for WebSocket and Long-Polling.
+When the connection breakage is detected (usually takes up to 5 minutes), the client will basically perform the same corrective algorithm, both for WebSocket and Long-Polling.
 However, the effects are subtly different.

 In both cases, we start with a state that a UIDL message has not been received for